parikshitpagare/smart-home-automation-rtos/README.md

 The fan/bulb is operated in 3 modes using relays,

-- Manual Mode : Utilizes the buttons on the App for manual switching.
+#### Manual Mode

+- Buttons on the App are used to manually switch on/off the bulb and fan.

+#### Automatic Mode

-- Automatic Mode : Automated switching of fan and light based on temperature monitored by DHT11 sensor and light intensity measured by LDR (Light Dependent Resistor)respectively.
+- Automated switching of fan and light based on temperature monitored by DHT11 sensor and light intensity measured by LDR (Light Dependent Resistor) respectively is implemented.

+#### Off Mode

-- Off Mode : Everything can be switched off at once when not required.
+- Everything can be switched off at once when not required.

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/80714882/234115221-09de22eb-a5c0-47e3-819a-6b6720899b08.png" width="80%" height="80%">